kehillah-engineering-2021/sik-1d-afr13dman/README.md

 You will need:
 ![Items needed](1Dparts.png)

-The longest pin of the RBG light is the common or ground.
+The longest pin of the RGB light is the common or ground.

 Arduino and USB drivers will need to be installed for the code to work.
 Go to www.arduino.cc/downloads to download Arduino and www.sparkfun.com/ch340 to download drivers.
 Pnce Arduino is installed you will need to select the correct board, in this case: Arduino Uno, and the correct port.
 Next, connect your board to the computer using an USB cable.